huggingface/huggingface_hub/docs/source/en/guides/cli.md

 _|    _|  _|    _|  _|    _|  _|    _|    _|    _|    _|_|  _|    _|      _|        _|    _|  _|        _|
 _|    _|    _|_|      _|_|_|    _|_|_|  _|_|_|  _|      _|    _|_|_|      _|        _|    _|    _|_|_|  _|_|_|_|

-To login, `huggingface_hub` requires a token generated from https://huggingface.co/settings/tokens .
+To log in, `huggingface_hub` requires a token generated from https://huggingface.co/settings/tokens .
 Token:
 Add token as git credential?
 (Y/n)
 Token is valid (permission: write).